DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 more TODO: What about the motor shield main output we aren't using?
 Any pins to bend out?
 Ground current sense?
 Don't think so on the latter.

 What does the ACS724 report for 6 or 7 amps?
 How to make sure it doesn't go over 5V to the Arduino analog pin.

+Make a note on how to test the phase of the tracks.
+Put a meter between the LEFT rails on PROG and MAIN.
+If the meter measures an AC voltage near track voltage (around 17 VAC normally) then reverse one of the wires.
+It should read 0.